Code-Dabblers/Ecommerce-Site/README.md

 2. Run `npm i` to install all the dependencies, if you're using VScode then extensions like eslint and prettier will come in handy.

-3. Run `npm run start` in the terminal to launch the live server.
+3. Run `npm run dev` in the terminal to launch the live server.

 And you are good to go!